container based virtualization

 VXLAN vs VLAN: The VXLAN Benefits Drive Adoption

 VXLAN was explicitly designed for Layer 2 over Layer 3 tunneling.
-Its early competition from NVGRE and STT are fading away, and VXLAN is becoming the industry standard.
+Its early competition from NVGRE and STT is fading away, and VXLAN is becoming the industry standard.
 VLXAN brings many advantages, especially in loop prevention, as there is no need for a VXLAN spanning tree.

 VXLAN Benefits